abstrakraft/android_dream-open/README.txt

 the following in your buildspec.mk file at the root of the source tree:

 TARGET_PRODUCT := htc_dream

+If you wish to override the included prebuilt kernel image, add:

 TARGET_PREBUILD_KERNEL := /path/to/kernel/arch/arm/boot/zImage

 ---- proprietary files ----